kaeizen/chrobit/README.md

 **Transition tasks** can be attached to a routine or group; the player inserts them automatically between steps during playback.

-The player flattens groups into a linear step list (with labels like “Round 2 of 3”) and advances the timer automatically when each step completes.
+The player flattens groups into a linear step list (with labels like "Round 2 of 3") and advances the timer automatically when each step completes.

 ## Tech stack